iroy2000/react-redux-boilerplate/README.md

 __Just remember__, `.env` file suppose to keep your secret, and prevent your from saving sensitive secret into source code repository \0/ !! `DO NOT` check in `.env` into your source repo !!

 We are using [dotenv](https://github.com/motdotla/dotenv) for the `.env` feature, they have pretty good documentation.

+## Port Configuration
+There will be a chance that you will need your port to be other than `8080`.
+For example, your local backend service might already take `8080`; Or you want to run multiple project, one on `8080` and one on `80801`.

+If you are running one project that needs a different port, you can just modify one place
+1) `default.json` --> `port` section.

+But if you want to run multiple projects at the same time, you will need to configure ports in two places
+1) `default.json` --> `port`
+2) Dashboard port --> `package.json` --> `dev`  ( default dashboard port is `9901` )

 ## Installing Dependencies